“I considered it desirable that he should know nothing about me but it was even better if he knew several things which were quite wrong.”

 Greetings, wanderer!

 §2.1.
 My most recent published work to date is “Deleted Scenes from the Bestselling Utopian Novel”, a mosaic novel inspired by the surreal and absurd reality of Russia.
 I highly recommend checking it out.
-It’s been getting favourable reviews (you can find some of them on the linked page) and was featured in Readsy Discovery.
+It’s been getting favourable reviews and was featured in Readsy Discovery.

 It’s a surreal, experimental dystopian narrative set in the remote, snow-covered island of Novo Tsarstvo, an uncanny reflection of contemporary Russia.
 Through a mosaic of perspectives, the author explores the lives of ordinary people struggling under a totalitarian regime where reality blends with nightmares.
 The novel combines psychological horror with dark humour to examine themes of truth, violence, and freedom, while showcasing the resilience of the human spirit in the face of oppression.